· David Cruz · ABA Best Practices · 9 min read

 When to Use Partial Interval

-- High-rate self-injurious behavior (SIB)
+- High-rate self-injurious behavior (SIB) where harm criterion is documented (paired with sensory-replacement and FCT)

 Why it works for reduction goals: